grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 Extends: substitution

-Use '%s' instead of '%s' unless you are referring to a specific file which has that spelling.
+Use '%s' instead of '%s' unless you're referring to a specific file which has that spelling.

 [More information ->](https://grafana.com/docs/writers-toolkit/write/style-guide/word-list/#changelog)